 Other Great Hostels in Madrid

-There are so many fantastic hostels in and around the city of Madrid.
-Here are just some more of our favorites:
+There are so many fantastic hostels in and around the city of Madrid we just can't list them all.
+Here are just some more of our top picks that didnt quite make the list but is still worth mentioning: